Policy Action Agenda for Transition to Sustainable Food & Agriculture

 - The Global Forum for Food and Agriculture (GFFA) hosted by Germany.
 GFFA is the main international annual gathering of Agriculture Ministers.
 In 2021 76 countries endorsed the GFFA communique committing to ‘do our part to form domestic policies on agriculture, to promote and steer investment towards sustainable agriculture practices that support climate change, mitigation and adaptation’ further stressing that climate change and biodiversity loss must be addressed in coherent manner for sustainable production and resilient food systems.

 - G7, G20 and Leaders Pledge for Nature – maintain and follow up commitments to transition to sustainable agriculture.
-Specifically taking forward actions as they relate to bullet 4 of the Leaders Pledge for Nature to ‘transition to sustainable patterns of production and consumption and sustainable food systems that meet people’s needs while remaining within planetary boundaries’.
-The G20 Agriculture Meeting set for 16-18 September 2021 sets out commitments to ‘achieve food security and nutrition for all, and to ensure sustainable and resilient food systems, leaving no one behind’, including adherence to the CFS – Principles for Responsible Investment in Agriculture and Food Systems and taking a no one size fits all, cross-sectoral approach.
+Specifically taking forward actions as they relate to bullet #4 of the Leaders Pledge for Nature to ‘transition to sustainable patterns of production and consumption and sustainable food systems that meet people’s needs while remaining within planetary boundaries’.
+The G20 Agriculture Meeting on 16-18 September 2021 set out commitments to ‘achieve food security and nutrition for all, and to ensure sustainable and resilient food systems, leaving no one behind’, including adherence to the CFS – Principles for Responsible Investment in Agriculture and Food Systems and taking a no-one-size-fits-all, cross-sectoral approach.

 - Regional Intergovernmental Platforms, (OECD, CAADP, European Commission, inter alia) – Assess progress towards repurposing subsidies, provide peer-to-peer learning opportunities, commission studies, etc.